High order complex contour discretization methods to simulate scattering problems in locally perturbed periodic waveguides: Numerical examples

 where $b_0=(0.2,0.2)^\top$.
 In Example 1, the periodic refractive index $n=n_1$ is defined also in Remark 2, while in Example 2,

 The wave number is chosen as $\sqrt{17}$ in Example 1 and $\sqrt{12}$ in Example 2.
-We plot the dispersion diagrams for different examples in Figure \ref{fig:dg}.
-From the diagrams we get the set of exceptional values for two examples.
-For Example 1,
+We plot the dispersion diagrams for {both} examples in Figure \ref{fig:dg}.
+From the diagrams we get the set of {exceptional values:} For Example 1,

 while for Example 2,

 Note that since the above results are numerical, they are not exact.
 Based on the exceptional values, we also show the integral contour $\Lambda$ in Figure \ref{fig:lambda}.